 Virginia Beach - The Edgar Cayce Institute Association for Research and Enlightenment is dedicated to the guy who went into trances and diagnosed many a health problem and a cure for those who consulted him.
 He loved Listerine® for just about everything.

 Chincoteague Island - Ever hear of saltwater cowboys?
 Instead of rounding up herds on the western plains, Virginia's cowboys round up about 150 wild ponies from Chincoteague National Wildlife Refuge and swim them across a 100-yard channel at the Annual Pony Swim & Auction.
 This incredible feat is something that

 The ponies are the cutest little critters and appear somewhat chubby due to their diet of wild marsh grasses and lots of water.
 The first foal to reach the shore is named King or Queen Neptune.
 Also, while you're in town, stop by the Beebe Ranch where the real Misty of Chincoteague is stuffed along with her foal Stormy, a real offbeat attraction well deserving of your time and attention.

 Big Stone Gap is a city in Virginia as well as the title of a book by Adriana Trigiani.
 The book is about fictional pharmacist Ave Maria Mulligan, who worked at the Mutual Pharmacy and served as a director in the Trail of the Lonesome Pine outdoor theatre.
-It is now being produced as a major motion picture filmed in Big Stone Gap!
+It was produced as a major motion picture filmed in Big Stone Gap!